 If we are to follow the Father's and Son's example we should be prepared to set similar criteria in our relationships.
-When we remove relationship privileges from others who have abused them (crossed the boundaries), we do not reject them, but we do reject their dysfunctional behaviour.
+To remove relationship privileges from others who have abused them (crossed the boundaries) is not to reject them; but it is to reject their dysfunctional behaviour.
 By so doing we can encourage them to seek the truth of God's love for them in how they conduct all their relationships.